heimrichhannot/contao-entity_lock/README.md

     ```
     if ($this->addEntityLock && EntityLockModel::isLocked('tl_calendar_events', $objEvent->id, $this))
     {
-        // do something like display a message that the entity is locked
+        // do something like display a message that the entity is locked (or check for lock removal being allowed -> see 4.)
     }
     else
     {